Naguabo, Puerto Rico: Buildings

-The city hall was built in 1929.
+City Hall was built in 1929.
 The town church was built between 1841 and 1856.
-A 1900 Victorian-style building known as El Castillo Villa Del Mar found at Playa Húcares is recognized as a historic building and is on the national register.
+A 1900 Victorian-style building known as El Castillo Villa Del Mar, found at Playa Húcares, is recognized as a historic building and is on the national register.
 A structure from 1920 was refurbished to house the municipal theatre, named after Diplo.
 Other ancient buildings have been restored to house shops and a bank, the municipal gym building dates back to 1923.
 The ruins of a historic lighthouse are managed by the municipal government.

 Modern additions include a set of statues depicting Diplo and Pedro Flores that adorn the municipal plaza.
-The Malecón was built in 1990 and borders Naguabo's Bahía del Malecón, which is near the municipal pier pand surrounded by food and artisanal businesses.
+The Malecón was built in 1990 and borders Naguabo's Bahía del Malecón, which is near the municipal pier and surrounded by food and artisanal businesses.
 A stadium and coliseum are used to house sports, while another coliseum is specifically used to house cock fights.
 The Plaza de Recreo hosts an acoustic shell.

 A small fraction of the derelict military base formerly known as Roosevelt Roads is located at Daguao.

 Natural reserves

-The Bosque Urbano, a small forest found within the municipality's centre houses tropical species, including the endangered ceiba.
+The Bosque Urbano, a small forest found within the municipality's centre, houses tropical species, including the endangered ceiba.
 The protected El Islote de Naguabo is a bird and reptile reserve.
-Cayo Santiago was settled by pre-columbian civilizations that left remains there.
+Cayo Santiago was settled by pre-Columbian civilizations that left remains there.
 It was later used as a refuge by pirates and other outlaws.
-In 1938, a population of monkeys was introduced to the key for scientific purposes.
-Their population has since grown, reaching more than a thousand individuals in its peak.
+In 1938, a population of monkeys was introduced for scientific purposes.
+Their population has since grown, reaching more than a thousand individuals at its peak.
 Cayo Santiago has also become a tourist spot, with trips being offered by boat to the area adjacent to it and other keys.

-Cayo Algodones houses the eponymous and Punta Lima bays and serves as a nesting spot for herons, also features a number of rock formations that are tourist attractions, one shaped like a cocodrile's head (Piedra Zumbadora) and another tied to local folklore (Piedra del Indio).
+Cayo Algodones houses the eponymous and Punta Lima bays and serves as a nesting spot for herons, also features many rock formations that are tourist attractions, one shaped like a cocodrile's head (Piedra Zumbadora) and another tied to local folklore (Piedra del Indio).
 Reefs and a submerged rock colloquially known as Piedra Ahogada require particular attention while navigating the zone of Cayo Algodones.